 McCormick’s Creek, Brown County and Spring Mill.
 Hiking and mountain bike trails, horseback riding, swimming, shelters and picnic tables.
 Brown County State Park is known for its beautiful views – rugged hills, ridges and ravines.
 It’s a hot spot in the fall for viewing colorful foliage.
 The state’s first park, McCormick’s Creek features a flowing creek, scenic waterfalls, and spectacular limestone canyon.
 In addition to the standard outdoor activities, Spring Mill features a pioneer village with a working grist mill.

-Known as the artist colony of the Midwest, Brown County is home to more than 250 artists working in mediums such as pottery, photography, glass, textiles, jewelry and wood.
+Known as the artist colony of the Midwest, Brown County represents more than 250 artists working in mediums such as pottery, photography, glass, textiles, jewelry and wood.
 Artist T.C.
 Steele made his home in Brown County, atop a hill overlooking 211 acres.
 T.C.
 Steele Historic site offers tours of his home, studio and gardens.

 Within 60 Minutes